musikalkemist/thesoundofaihackathon/index.md

 ## Jury criteria
 All projects will be judged on 7 criteria by the jury.
 All criteria are equally important.
-Each criteriium will get a score between 1-10.
+Each criterium will get a score between 1-10.
 Below is a list of the 7 criteria:

 - **Novelty** - How innovative is the proposed solution?
 - **Interesting use of AI** - How effective / appropriate is the use of AI in the application?